 The stack combines Elasticsearch’s scalability, Logstash’s log aggregation and analysis capabilities, and Kibana’s rich analysis capabilities.

 Despite being challenging to maintain at scale, the ELK Stack deploys easily and has a robust developer community to support it.

 Monitoring Kubernetes with Sematext provides full-stack visibility for container orchestrators and containers if you want a comprehensive logging and monitoring solution.
 Yet, it is also compatible with traditional systems.

 You can collect all events, logs, and metrics running in a Kubernetes cluster, structure them, and visualize them in custom monitoring dashboards.
 This all happens in real-time.

 Weave Scope is a robust improvement over Kubernetes-native Kube-state-metrics because it allows engineers to run diagnostic commands on and manage containers within the interface.
 You’ll have access to a drill-down view of their app, the infrastructure you deploy it on, and the connections between components through the user interface.

 If you do not want to monitor infrastructure or run any storage yourself, Datadog can help.
-Datadog allows your team to aggregate service states, metrics, and events within your Kubernetes environment in real-time.
+Datadog allows your team to aggregate service states, metrics, and events within your Kubernetes environment in real time.
 With it, you can monitor entire clusters down to a single host.